Guide: Using the forums

 Be aware that the following limits apply to uploaded avatar images:

 The main index page presents a list of the forums that are available for you to browse.
-You will only be able to post new topics or reply to existing threads if you are logged in.
+You will only be able to post new topics or reply to existing topics if you are logged in.
 Some forums will not be available to visitors.

-Again, the left hand icon will indicate if there are new, unread posts or that the thread has been locked (closed by a moderator or administrator).
+Again, the left hand icon will indicate if there are new, unread posts or that the topic has been locked (closed by a moderator or administrator).
 Special icons appear for "Sticky" topics (these will always appear near the top of the listing and are used for topics that don't receive many new posts, but need to readily accessible for reference) and for announcements.

 Throughout the forums, a "breadcrumb" trail is shown near the top of the page: